Lighting

 On my Fisher Fury R1, I used 52mm recessed LED cluster and I plan to do the same this time.
 It's a stylish, subtle, reliable and light-weight solution.
 I'm also tempted to mount clustered, individual white (but red when on) 5mm LEDs into the bodywork this time, to make it even more subtle.

 On the Fisher Fury R1, I used Lite'N Boltz.
 These are stainless steel bolts with lamps built in.
-This is a clever solution and I want to use something very similar this time round but, with white LEDs and also using a lighter material.
+This is a clever solution and I wanted to use something very similar this time round but, with white LEDs and also made from a lighter material.